Holy Family Church, Gaza: July 2025 strike

-On 17 July 2025, three people were killed and several others were injured, including the parish priest, Gabriel Romanelli, after Israeli forces targeted the church with tank fire.
+On 17 July 2025, three people were killed and ten others were injured, including the parish priest, Gabriel Romanelli, after Israeli forces targeted the church with tank fire.
 The attack was later condemned by the Prime Minister of Italy, Giorgia Meloni, stating that, "The attacks against the civilian population that Israel has been carrying out for months are unacceptable.
 No military action can justify such an attitude."
 Pope Leo XIV said that he was "deeply saddened to learn of the loss of life and injury caused by the military attack".
 The Israeli Defense Forces claim the church was mistakenly hit by stray fire, but this assertion is contested by Cardinal Pizzaballa, the Latin Patriarch of Jerusalem, with the Patriarchate condemning the attack as "targeting of civilians and of a sacred place."
 The American Jewish Committee subsequently directed a $25,000 donation to the church via the Roman Catholic Archdiocese of New York for repairs, while not criticising Israel for the strike and repeating its explanation for it in its donation announcement.